asif-mursalin/Selected-Topic/Readme.md

 unzip ml-100k.zip
 ```

+For Windows:

+- Visit https://files.grouplens.org/datasets/movielens/ml-100k.zip in your browser
+- Save the file to your project directory
+- Right-click the zip file and select "Extract All"

 This will create a directory called `ml-100k` containing the dataset files.

 ### 3. Create a Virtual Environment (Optional but Recommended)